ServiceStack/locode/www/docs/programmatic.md

 });
 ```

-Whilst this is just a flattened list of inputs we're still able to customize the form layout by using the Typed
+Whilst being just a flattened list of inputs we're still able to customize the form layout by using the Typed
-`FieldsPerRow()` Configuration API:
+`FieldsPerRow()` helper method:

 ```csharp
 Plugins.Add(new AdminUsersFeature {